niuers/Distributed-System-Design-Review/Transactions.md

 1. A transaction is a way for an application to group several reads and writes together into a logical unit.
 2. Conceptually, all the reads and writes in a transaction are executed as one operation: either the entire transaction succeeds (commit) or it fails (abort, rollback).
 3. By using transactions, the application is free to ignore certain potential error scenarios and concurrency issues, because the database takes care of them instead (we call these safety guarantees).
-4. Transactions are an abstraction layer that allows an application to pretend that cer‐ tain concurrency problems and certain kinds of hardware and software faults don’t exist.
+4. Transactions are an abstraction layer that allows an application to pretend that certain concurrency problems and certain kinds of hardware and software faults don’t exist.
 A large class of errors is reduced down to a simple transaction abort, and the application just needs to try again.
 5. Transactions in distributed databases open a new set of difficult challenges.

 # The Slippery Concept of a Transaction
-1. nonrelational (NoSQL) databases aimed to improve upon the relational status quo by offering a choice of new data models, and by including replication  and partitioning by default.
+1. Nonrelational (NoSQL) databases aimed to improve upon the relational status quo by offering a choice of new data models, ***and by including replication  and partitioning by default**.
 Transactions were the main casualty of this movement: many abandoned transactions entirely, or redefined the word to describe a much weaker set of guarantees than had previously been understood

 ## ACID
-1.The safety guarantees provided by transactions are often described by the well- known acronym ACID, which stands for Atomicity, Consistency, Isolation, and Durability
+1.The safety guarantees provided by transactions are often described by the well-known acronym ACID, which stands for Atomicity, Consistency, Isolation, and Durability
-1. Systems that do not meet the ACID criteria are sometimes called BASE, which stands for Basically Available, Soft state, and Eventual consistency
+1. Systems that do not meet the ACID criteria are sometimes called BASE, which stands for Basically Available, Soft State, and Eventual consistency

 ### Atomicity
 1. In the context of ACID, atomicity is not about concurrency, ACID atomicity describes what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed.
 2. If the writes are grouped together into an atomic transaction, and the transaction cannot be completed (committed) due to a fault, then the transaction is aborted and the database must discard or undo any writes it has made so far in that transaction.
 3. The ability to abort a transaction on error and have all writes from that transaction discarded is the defining feature of ACID atomicity
-4. The database saves you from having to worry about partial failure, by giv‐ ing an all-or-nothing guarantee.
+4. The database saves you from having to worry about partial failure, by giving an all-or-nothing guarantee.

 ### Consistency
 1. In the context of ACID, consistency refers to an application-specific notion of the database being in a “good state.”